pingcap/docs-cn/alert-rules.md

 * Solution:

-    * Check whether the performance of the store is proper.
+    * Watch the [**TiKV-Details** > **PD** dashboard](/grafana-tikv-dashboard.md#pd) and view the Store Slow Score metric.
+Identify the node with a metric value exceeding 80, which is detected as a slow node.
+    * Watch the [**TiKV-Details** > **Raft IO** dashboard](/grafana-tikv-dashboard.md#raft-io) and see whether the latency increases.
+If the latency is high, it means a bottleneck might exist in the disk.
-    * Set the `raftstore.inspect-interval` configuration item to a larger value to increase the timeout limit of latency.
+    * Set the [`raftstore.inspect-interval`](/tikv-configuration-file.md#inspect-interval) configuration item to a larger value to increase the timeout limit of latency.
+    * For further analysis of performance issues of the alerted TiKV node and tuning methods, see [Performance analysis and tuning](/performance-tuning-methods.md#storage-async-write-duration-store-duration-and-apply-duration).

 ## TiKV alert rules